truonghoangnguyen/nikaya2/docs/kinhtrungbo/nanamoli-bodhi-vi/093-to-assalayana.md

 "'That being so, sir, we do not know what we are.'

 "Now, Assalāyana, even those seven brahmin seers, on being pressed and questioned and cross-questioned by the seer Devala the Dark on their own assertion about birth, were unable to support it.
 But how shall you, on being pressed and questioned and cross-questioned by me now on your assertion about birth, be able to support it?
-You, who rely on the teachers' doctrines, are not [even fit to be] their spoon-holder Punna." ${ }^{\text {"876 }}$
+You, who rely on the teachers' doctrines, are not [even fit to be] their spoon-holder Punna." [^876]

 19. When this was said, the brahmin student Assalāyana said to the Blessed One: "Magnificent, Master Gotama!
 Magnificent, Master Gotama!...(as Sutta 91, §37)...From today let Master Gotama remember me as a lay follower who has gone to him for refuge for life."